-A safari was definitely on the list of “things to do” but I didn’t really plan on visiting five National Parks!
-How could I predict that I would feel so alive, finding myself in the presence of elusive and majestic creatures.
+Safaris in Sri Lanka were definitely on the list of “things to do” but I didn’t really plan on visiting five National Parks!
+How could I predict that I would feel so alive, finding myself in the presence of elusive and majestic creatures?

 Read about highlights and details of Bundala, Kumana, Minneriya, Uda Walawe and Yala National Parks.
 They are listed in alphabetical order.

 Bundala National Park is a gorgeous wetland full of migratory and resident birds.
-Given my daughter Emily’s and my new found interest in bird watching, it was definitely a park to visit.
-July is not prime season to see migratory birds but we were hoping to see flamingoes.
-Apparently since the tsunami, flamingos are not sighted every year.
-We did not see flamingoes, but as always in the natural world, there was lots to see as we explored the waterways and dunes.
+We went to see the birds!
+July is not the prime season to see migratory birds but we were hoping to see flamingoes.
+We did not see flamingoes, but as explored the waterways and dunes, we found elephants, monkeys and plenty of wildlife.

 Bundala National Park Details: